Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization

 \subsection{Vertical stratification of the magnetic field}

-One way to hide the effect of the magnetic field is to bury a high field region below the photosphere.
+One way to hide the effect of the magnetic field is to bury it below the photosphere.
 The field can then be dynamically important in the bulk of the flow, but small enough in the region above the last scattering surface to not cause significant depolarization by Faraday rotation.

 This requires a model of the vertical density and magnetic field structure in order to evaluate its effect, but in general this will not change the constraints for low/hard states as the flow is not very optically thick, so there is nowhere to hide the field.